Graduate Application Assistance Program (GAAP)

 Connor Mertz (he/him)

-Connor (he/him) is a first year M.S. student working with Sara Rathburn in the Fluvial Geomorphology lab.
+Connor (he/him) is a second year M.S. student working with Sara Rathburn in the Fluvial Geomorphology lab.
 His research focuses on the restoration prioritization of several Upper Colorado tributaries in Rocky Mountain National Park.
 Prior to graduate school, Connor spent several years farming and working for a Conservation District in Montana.

 Miriam Primus